Zappy86/Zappy86/README.md

-Hi, I’m @Zappy86, learning Python... or trying to
+Hi, I’m @Zappy86, learning to code... or trying to